 Annual Usage |

-So if you are going to use one, here’s how to use a space heater safely:
+Here’s how to use a space heater safely:

 - Sizing.
 Buy a space heater that is the correct size for the for the room you want to heat.
 You’ll need 10 watts of heating power for every square foot of floor area in the room.